 In 2011 Filibuster celebrated its 10th-year anniversary; checking out the decennial retrospective special might provide some good context on the strip to first-time readers.
 For those interested in learning how the strip is made, there’s a special page about that, too.

 I was born on July 17, 1984 in Vancouver, British Columbia, Canada, where I still live to this day.
 If you would like to learn more about Canada, the land of butter tarts and different-rules football, check out J.J.’s Complete Guide to Canada.

 My mother was an immigrant from Holland and my father was an immigrant from Toronto.
 I have a younger sister who lives in Dubai for some reason.
 I spent one year living in Japan and hated it.

 I started this site in 2001 as a school project during my final year of high school.
 It was around this time that I decided my life’s goal was to be some kind of opinion-talking guy who also did drawings.
 My first paid gigs were for the Tri-City News and the (now-defunct) Western Standard, where I worked as staff cartoonist.

 From 2011 to 2014 I was a columnist for The Huffington Post Canada, where I wrote a twice-weekly column about the state of Canadian opinions journalism known as Media Bites.
 I often appear as a panelist on CTV News and was a general pundit-contributor to the Sun News Network until it closed in 2015.
 I’ve appeared on most other mainstream Canadian television and radio networks at various times, and my cartoons have been featured on CNN.com.
-I currently work as a cartoonist for Medium.com‘s cartoon sub-site, The Nib (full cartoon archive here) until that went under, too.
+I used to work as a cartoonist for Medium.com’s cartoon sub-site, The Nib (full cartoon archive here) until that went under, too.